lukeai-tan/ip/docs/README.md

 ```

 ### Finding Tasks : `find`
-Searching for tasks containing a specific keyword.
+Lists all tasks that contain the given keyword.

 Format:
 ```